United States Air Force Academy

 Peak Performance Center

 The Peak Performance Center (PPC) is the lead embedded program for maximizing performance in the psychological, academic, social, and physical domains used to enhance wellness, resilience, and normalize help-seeking for future Air Force leaders.
 The PPC staff is comprised of Licensed Clinical Social Workers, Psychologists, and Enlisted Behavioral Health Technicians with specialized certifications.
 We are uniquely positioned to help cadets overcome the unique developmental, personal and military challenges they face at the Academy.
-From personal issues and USAFA stressors, to physical and mental performance enhancement, the PPC helps cadets work toward solutions and help prevent daily stressors from becoming overwhelming or debilitating.
+From personal issues and stressors, to physical and mental performance enhancement, the PPC helps cadets work toward solutions and help prevent daily stressors from becoming overwhelming or debilitating.

 The PPC is open Monday-Friday with four embedded locations in both dorm buildings, serving each Cadet Group, as well as an office in the Athletic Department.